Abhishek-Arora/Scalable-Matrix-Multiplication-on-Apache-Spark/README.md

 ###Output

-We will comput A_Transpose * A and output the result as a file.
+We will compute A_Transpose * A and output the result as a file.
 The result will be a 100x100 matrix.

 ##Command to Run